runawayhorse001/SphinxGithub/doc/preface.rst

 Motivation for this tutorial
 ++++++++++++++++++++++++++++
 ``Sphinx`` is an awesome Python documentation package, and it has excellent facilities for the documentation of software projects in a range of languages.
+I have been using ``Sphinx`` for almost 4 years.
 I was impressed and attracted by Sphinx in the first using.
 And I foud that:

 * It supports **several popular output formats**: ``HTML`` (including Windows HTML Help), ``LaTeX`` (for printable PDF versions), ePub, Texinfo, manual pages, plain text.